 MOD CHN/111A22A3/2#2000

-5.461 Additional allocation: the bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+5.461 Additional allocation: the frequency bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+However, No. 9.21 is not applicable to the geostationary-satellite networks in the mobile-satellite service with respect to non-geostationary-satellite systems for which complete coordination or notification information, as appropriate, is received by the Bureau from [16 December 2023 or the date of entry into force of the Final Acts of WRC-23].
+(WRC-23)

 Reasons: The addition of the protection concept in RR No. 22.2 would result in its inconsistency with footnote RR No. 5.461, therefore RR No. 5.461 is modified as indicated above.